 Nevertheless, products originating in Western Sahara subject to controls by customs authorities of the Kingdom of Morocco shall benefit from the same trade preferences as those granted by the European Union to products covered by the Association Agreement.

 As stated already for suspensions, for some economic sectors, it is necessary to stimulate competition by low tariffs, as we find in numerous industrial sectors.

 Their role is to stimulate economic activity of Union industries, improving competitive capacity, creating employment, modernising structures etc.

 They are normally granted to raw materials, semi-finished goods or components not available in the EU (suspensions) or which are available but in insufficient quantities (tariff quotas), but no tariff quotas are granted for finished products.

 A request to open an autonomous tariff quota may be presented as such or result from the examination of a suspension request.
-In this connection, account will be taken, where appropriate, of consequential damage to any new production and of any manufacturing capacity, which could be made available in the Union or in a third country with preferential tariff arrangements.
+In this connection, account will be taken, where appropriate, of consequential damage to any new production and of any manufacturing capacity, which could be made available in the Union or in a third country/territory with preferential tariff arrangements.

-When identical, equivalent or substitute products are manufactured in sufficient quantities within the EU or by producers in a third country with preferential tariff arrangements, the granting of a quota is normally excluded.
+When identical, equivalent or substitute products are manufactured in sufficient quantities within the EU or by producers in a third country/territory with preferential tariff arrangements, the granting of a quota is normally excluded.
 The same applies where the measure could result in a distortion of competition in respect of the final products.